weaamA19/SEI7-Project-2/README.md

 ### Readme Requirements
 - Include ERD of your project idea. ✅
 - Include wireframes or link to wireframes. ✅
-- Include link to your trello board. - https://trello.com/invite/b/rgn5wjMv/ATTI0a5d79459df39f0a85b3e9eeb082b75bF0D165CA/sei7-project-2  ✅
+- Include link to your trello board. ✅
 - Link to your deployed application. ❌
+- List of Unsolved Problems ✅
-- List of unsolved problems:
+- List of future enhancement ✅
-  > Unable to retrieve list of Bids per Auction ✅
-  > Unable to End auction and/or show the Auction winner ✅ (can be in list sorted by highest bid)
-  > Delete all Bids when an Auction is finished and deleted (exist Auction Status Boolean for now)
-  > Delete a Bid from Auction list if the Bid is deleted (exists Bid status as Boolean for now)
-- Future enhancements:
-  > Category List in Market
-  > Search capabilities
-  > Multi Image Upload for Auction Items
-  > Auction Groups
-  > All Bidder to request Admin to become and Auctioneer & Admin to approve
-  >

 ### Technical Requirements